How to Find the Right Chess Coach | Ultimate Guide

 You never know what’s on the other side.

 Recently I got a very polite email from a chess lover who wanted me to work with him, but thought that I don’t work with beginners.
 But still, he decided to write to me.

 It’s true.
 In the past few years, I didn’t work with beginners and only worked with our PRO Members.
-But at the time when I received the email, I was thinking to work with a few beginners.
+But at the time when I received the email, I was thinking of working with a few beginners.
 The thing is that soon we’re going to launch step-by-step courses for beginners.

 And I wanted to work with them so I could understand the way they think better and improve the quality of the upcoming courses.

 So, I agreed and we started to work with him.

 When I was looking for a business consultant at ChessMood, there was a guy I thought would be the perfect fit.
 The chances were 1 to 99 that he would answer my email but I wrote to him anyway.
 He not only answered, but became my partner at ChessMood.